 It is uncertain where this kata came from; the origin story varies from style to style.
-Some claim it was created by of one of the great karate masters of the past (e.g., Sōkon "Bushi" Matsumora, Ankō Itosu), or it was borrowed from some obscure and forgotten kung-fu style.
-Other’s claim that “Naihanchi” is a corruption of the original name, “Nai Fan Chi.”
-“Naihanchi” is always spelled phonetically, rather than with kanji characters; while this suggests a foreign influence, no further information can be extracted from this.
-When Gichin Funakoshi introduced karate to Japan, he renamed all of the traditional kata to downplay Chinese influence, for marketing purposes.
-This is why Shōtōkan and Shōtōkan-derived karate styles call the Naihanchi kata by an alternate name, Tekki (“Iron Horse”).
+Some claim it was the created long ago by one of the great karate masters (e.g., Sōkon "Bushi" Matsumora, Ankō Itosu), or it was borrowed from some obscure and forgotten kung-fu style.
+The claims of foreign influence are likely because:

 - Slide your right foot up to your left foot, entering an attention stance.